 Employees of safety-sensitive industries (such as the Department of Defense or Department of Transportation) who test positive for substances in their sample have the right to get their sample tested by another HHS lab to eliminate the possibility of a false positive.

-Drug testing is commonly used for the following five categories of illegal drugs:
+While a drug test may target only one drug, most tests typically identify multiple drugs using the same sample.
+Drug testing is commonly used to detect the following five categories of illegal drugs:

 - Phencyclidine (PCP)

-Drug tests can also evaluate use of the following recreation or prescription drugs:
+Drug tests can also reveal use of the following recreation or prescription drugs: